SAP-samples/cloud-commerce-sample-setup/README.md

 Root level
 - core-customize folder: The folder that contains all of the folders and files that support Commerce Cloud.
+- datahub folder: The folder that contains all of the folders and files that support Data Hub.

 core-customize folder
 - manifest.json: The Commerce Cloud manifest.json file, which defines Commerce Platform customizations.
 - kiwi folder: An example custom extension.
 - tiger folder: An example custom extension.
 - other sample manifests: A collection of tested and verified manifest files that you can use as starting points for your Commerce Cloud environments.

+datahub folder
+- manifest.json: The Data Hub manifest.json file that defines the Data Hub application and extensions.
+- ccv2 example folder: A generic folder that you can build out for custom extensions.
+- config folder: The folder that contains the Data Hub configuration files and folders.
+- README.md: Specific readme for Data Hub specific configuration.

 ### Clone Repository